Skip to content

 Message from the Director

-Our wide range of over eighty (80) affiliated scholars, from law and the medical sciences to dance and the humanities, advance groundbreaking research that not only explores Black communities and their experiences, but puts a critical lens on important policy issues to create a more equitable state for all.
-Further, our library maintains one of California’s most significant collections of artifacts, testimonies, and historical texts documenting the Black experience.
+Our community of more than 100 affiliated scholars—spanning law, the medical sciences, dance, the humanities, and beyond—advances groundbreaking research that not only deepens understanding of Black communities and their lived experiences, but also applies a critical lens to pressing policy issues in pursuit of a more equitable state and society for all.
+Complementing this work, the Bunche Center Library houses one of California’s most significant collections of artifacts, oral histories, and historical texts documenting the Black experience.

-In January 2025, we welcomed the Arthur Ashe Legacy Project to the Bunche Center.
-This project is dedicated to honoring the tennis and humanitarian great’s legacy with substantive actions for today’s students and scholars.
-From offering funding and academic development opportunities for students, to conducting an international oral history initiative, the project highlights Arthur Ashe’s enormous impact and showcases lessons for today.
+In January 2025, the Bunche Center welcomed the Arthur Ashe Legacy Project, an initiative dedicated to honoring the life and legacy of the tennis and humanitarian icon through substantive action.
+From student funding and academic development opportunities to an international oral history initiative, the project highlights Arthur Ashe’s enduring impact while drawing lessons for today’s scholars and leaders.

-The Center is gearing up to launch the new Global Black Studies Research Initiative in fall 2025.
-This serves as our listening and learning year to better understand our UCLA community of faculty, students and staff who engage in, or support, research projects and initiatives on Black life outside of the United States and/or from a comparative perspective to the U.S. We seek to build a collaborative set of opportunities, resources, and experiences through the Bunche Center for UCLA, Los Angeles and the State of California, supporting research and programs in the field of Global Black Studies.
+Looking ahead, the Center is preparing to launch the Global Black Studies Research Initiative in fall 2025.
+This inaugural year will serve as a listening and learning period, allowing us to better understand and support UCLA faculty, students, and staff engaged in research on Black life outside the United States or from comparative perspectives.
+Through this initiative, we aim to build a collaborative ecosystem of opportunities, resources, and experiences that advance Global Black Studies at UCLA and contribute to Los Angeles, California, and beyond.

-We also provide support for several departments and programs across campus including the UCLA Institute of American Culture (IAC), the UCLA Department of African American Studies, the UCLA Prison Education Project and a host of Center sponsored research and events from affiliated faculty, dpeartments and units.
+The Bunche Center also provides critical support to departments and programs across campus, including the UCLA Institute of American Culture, the Ethnic Studies Summer Certificate Program for K–12 teachers, the UCLA Department of African American Studies, the UCLA Prison Education Program, and a wide array of Center-sponsored research initiatives, events, and public programs led by affiliated faculty and units.

-Frasure’s research examines racial and ethnic political behavior, African American politics, women and politics, immigrant political incorporation, and state and local politics.
-Her first book, Racial and Ethnic Politics in American Suburbs (Cambridge University Press) is the 2016 winner of two national book awards by the American Political Science Association (APSA), including the Best Book about Race Relations in the United States from the Race, Ethnicity and Politics (REP) Section, and the Dennis Judd Best Book Award in Urban and Local Politics.
+Her research examines racial and ethnic political behavior, African American politics, women and politics, immigrant political incorporation, and state and local politics.
+Her book, Racial and Ethnic Politics in American Suburbs (Cambridge University Press), received two national awards from the American Political Science Association: the Best Book on Race Relations in the U.S. (Race, Ethnicity, and Politics Section) and the Dennis Judd Best Book Award (Urban and Local Politics Section).
+She is also co-author of Uneven Roads: An Introduction to U.S. Racial and Ethnic Politics (CQ Press, 3rd Edition, 2024).

-A first-generation college graduate born and raised in the South-side of Chicago, Frasure received her B.A. from the University of Illinois-Urbana, a Master in Public Policy from the University of Chicago, and M.A. and Ph.D. from the University of Maryland-College Park.
-She completed a Postdoctoral Fellowship at Cornell University prior to her faculty appointment at UCLA.
+A first-generation college graduate, born and raised on Chicago’s South-Side, Frasure earned her B.A. from the University of Illinois at Urbana–Champaign, her Master of Public Policy from the University of Chicago, and her M.A. and Ph.D. from the University of Maryland, College Park.
+She completed a postdoctoral research fellowship at Cornell University before joining the faculty at UCLA.

 Previous Bunche Center Directors